-Should Ireland debate joining NATO and abandoning ‘neutrality’?
+Should Ireland debate joining Nato and abandoning ‘neutrality’?

 He said Canada was a founding member of Nato, but was also one of the most active participants in UN peacekeeping operations.

-“The Irish Defence Forces’ considerable experience with peacekeeping operations would be viewed as an asset by other Nato members because stabilization is an essential part of any conflict,” he said.
+“The Irish Defence Forces’ considerable experience with peacekeeping operations would be viewed as an asset by other Nato members because stabilisation is an essential part of any conflict,” he said.

 “The main focus should be how best do we provide for the defence and security of our country.
 Are we willing to stand and fight alone [and resource ourselves accordingly], or do we wish to take a more multi-lateral approach to collective security?